Sunday, June 30, 2024

 Mussolini announces that he will remain as prime minister despite the crisis over the murder of Matteotti, thus saving Italy from the “shock and unrest” of a change of government.

-All the Rhode Island State Senate Republicans but one have indeed fled the state to avoid voting on D. proposals (the one stayed beyond so he could object if there is isn’t a quorum).
+All the Rhode Island State Senate Republicans but one have indeed fled the state to avoid voting on D. proposals (the one stayed beyond so he could object if there isn’t a quorum).
 They have been discovered at the Hotel Bartlett in Rutland, Massachusetts.
 They say they won’t return until their safety is guaranteed, citing “gunmen and thugs” they claim were spotted recently in the audience at Senate meetings.
 They’ve hired guards to prevent their being seized and returned to RI.

 Don't see comments?
 Click on the post title to view or post comments.